jibsen/blog/README.md

 By default blog locks the output file while writing to it.
 This can be disabled with `BLOG_NO_LOCKING`.

-`BLOG_FLUSH_LEVEL` can be used to set the level at which blog starts to flush after each write.
+`BLOG_FLUSH_LEVEL` can be used to set the level up to which blog flushes after each write.
 It defaults to `BLOG_ERROR`.